avidbots/flatland/docs/core_functions/model_plugins.rst

    export.
 Add as many <class> tags as required for the plugins that needs to be exported.
 The description of parameter are as follows.

-   * **type**: The fully qualified type of the plugin, which is flatland_plugins::ConstVelocity we just created
+   * **type**: The fully qualified type of the plugin, which is my_plugins::ConstVelocity we just created
    * **base_class**: The fully qualified base class type for the plugin, which will always be flatland_server::ModelPlugin.
    * **description**: A description of what the plugin does